-1. "RECOVERY, STABILITY AND SOCIO-ECONOMIC DEVELOPMENT IN LIBYA" - ITALIAN COOPERATION COMPONENT ON 1 1.1.
+1. RECOVERY, STABILITY AND SOCIO-ECONOMIC DEVELOPMENT IN LIBYA - ITALIAN COOPE COMPONENT RATION 1 1.1.
 Background 1 1.2.
-Objectives of the programme and priority issues 2 1.3.
-Financial allocation provided by the contracting authority 4 2.
-RULES FOR THIS CALL FOR PROPOSALS 5 2.1.
-Eligibility criteria 5 2.1.1.
-Eligibility of applicants (i.e. lead applicant and co-applicant(s)) 5 2.1.2.
-Affiliated entities 7 2.1.3.
-Associates and Contractors 8 2.1.4.
-Eligible actions: actions for which an application may be made 9 2.1.5.
-Eligibility of costs: costs that can be included 12 2.2.
-How to apply and the procedures to follow 15 2.2.1.
-Concept note content 15 2.2.2.
-Where and how to send concept notes 16 2.2.3.
-Deadline for submission of concept notes 16 2.2.4.
-Further information about concept notes 17 2.2.5.
-Full applications 17 2.2.6.
-Where and how to send full applications 18 2.2.7.
-Deadline for submission of full applications 19 2.2.8.
-Further information about full applications 20 2.3.
+Objectives of the programme and priority issues 1 1.3.
+Financial allocation provided by the contracting authority 6 2.
+RULES FOR THIS CALL FOR PROPOSALS 8 2.1.
+Eligibility criteria 8 2.1.1.
+Eligibility of applicants (i.e. lead applicant and co-applicant(s)) 2.1.2.
+Affiliated entities 2.1.3.
+Associates and contractors 2.1.4.
+Eligible actions: actions for which an application may be made 2.1.5.
+Eligibility of costs: costs that can be included 2.2.
+How to apply and the procedures to follow 2.2.1.
+Application forms 2.2.2.
+Where and how to send applications 2.2.3.
+Deadline for submission of applications 2.2.4.
+Further information about applications 2.3.
 Evaluation and selection of applications 20 2.4.
-Submission of supporting documents for provisionally selected applications 26 2.5.
-Notification of the Contracting Authority's decision 27 2.5.1.
-Content of the decision 27 2.5.2.
-Indicative timetable 28 2.6.
-Conditions for implementation after the Contracting Authority's decision to award a grant 28 2 LIST OF ANNEXES 30
+Submission of supporting documents for provisionally selected applications 27 2.5.
+Notification of the Contracting Authority's decision 28 2.5.1.
+Content of the decision 28 2.5.2.
+Indicative timetable 29 2.6.
+Conditions for implementation after the contracting authority's decision to award a grant 29 3.
+LIST OF ANNEXES 31

-1. "RECOVERY, STABILITY AND SOCIO-ECONOMIC DEVELOPMENT IN LIBYA" - ITALIAN COOPERATION COMPONENT
+1. RECOVERY, STABILITY AND SOCIO-ECONOMIC DEVELOPMENT IN LIBYA - ITALIAN COOPERATION COMPONENT